21isenough/LightningATM/docs/guide/edit_config.md

 	payoutdelay = 12
 ```

 - Its needed for the the pocket version, because it has no push button for confimrmation.
-The invoice will be generated automatically after 12 seconds
+The invoice will be generated automatically after 12 seconds.
 - Note: If you have a button version, you must keep the 0.

 #### Set activate wallet type / example LNTXBOT